arciisine/vscode-chronicler/README.md

 Currently, wayland support is missing

 # Release Notes

+## 0.1.2
-Added in support for auto recording VS Live Share session Added in flag to support scaling of generated GIFs
+Added in support for auto recording VS Live Share session.
+Added in flag to support scaling of generated GIFs.
+Special thanks to @lostintangent for the live share integration.

 ## 0.1.0
 Exposed download functionality from @arciisine/screen-recorder, and provide ability for user to set required configuration in a guide manner.
-Special thanks fo @DonJayamanne for the feedback.
+Special thanks to @DonJayamanne for the feedback.

 ## 0.0.9
 Externalized the ffmpeg interactions into @arcsine/screen-recorder, fixing default recording folder